lohedges/vmmc/README.md

 gain when executing rotations of large clusters in isotropic systems.

-Note that the demo `patchy_disc.cpp` will not compile against the isotropic version of the library since the model is anisotropic and requires that particle orientations are passed to its callback functions.
+Note that the demo `patchy_disc.cpp` will not compile against the isotropic version of the library since the model is anisotropic and requires particle orientations to be passed to its callback functions.

 ## Limitations
 * The calculation of the hydrodynamic damping factor assumes a spherical cluster,